Axway/api-builder-docs/content/en/docs/best_practices/_index.md

 * Do not mix tabs and spaces - this will drive people crazy.
 Your initial {{% variables/apibuilder_prod_name %}} project's files are all tab based.
 Pick one, and stick with it.
 * Use a linter to ensure code conformity and bug detection (we recommend [eslint](https://eslint.org/)).
 * We recommend [mocha](https://www.npmjs.com/package/mocha) for your unit-tests.
-* We recommend [simple-mock](https://www.npmjs.com/package/simple-mock) to mock interfaces you don't need to test (e.g. [fs](https://nodejs.org/api/fs.html)) or that you wish to force errors.
+* We recommend [simple-mock](https://www.npmjs.com/package/simple-mock) to mock interfaces you do not need to test (e.g. [fs](https://nodejs.org/api/fs.html)) or that you wish to force errors.
 * We recommend [nyc](https://github.com/istanbuljs/nyc) for calculating code coverage (we strive for 100% coverage).

 ## Testing your application